Church of St. Ignatius Loyola (New York City): History

 The present grand limestone edifice stands as testimony to both the growing affluence and confidence of the Catholic community on New York's Upper East Side near the start of the 20th century as well as the ambitious determination of Fr.
 Neil McKinnon, S.J., pastor of the parish from 1893 to 1907.
 During his time, Martin J. Scott, later a noted author of novels and controversial literature, worked as assistant priest among the young (1902-1915) and built a day nursery in 1910.

 The church was declared a New York City Landmark on March 4, 1969.
 The church was added to the National Register of Historic Places on July 24, 1980.

+The church was used as the setting for the funeral of Logan Roy, a central character in the HBO television series Succession.
+Filming for the episode, which aired in May 2023, took place over two and a half days.